mikavilpas/tsugit.nvim/README.md

   opts = {
     -- The key mappings that are active when lazygit is open.
-They are -- completely unusable by lazygit, so set the to rare keys. keys = {
+They are -- completely unusable by lazygit, so set the to rare keys.
+    --
+    -- If you want to completely disable keys, you can set them to `false`.
+    -- You can also set `keys = false` to disable automatically creating keymaps. keys = {
       toggle = "<right>",
       force_quit = "<c-c>",